ZeyuT/CarND-Capstone/README.md

 #### DBW (Drive-by-Wire) Node

 The node subscribes three topics to get target linear and angular velocities, current vehicle velocity and current control mode(manually or autonomously).
-The node publish steering, throttle, and brakes commands at a rate of 50Hz and therefore has three controllers.
+The node publishes steering, throttle, and brakes command at a rate of 50Hz and therefore has three controllers.

 _Steering controller_

 The controller is given by Udacity.
-It can be used to convert target linear and angular velocity to steering commands, considering vehicle’s steering ratio and wheelbase length.
+It can be used to convert target linear and angular velocity to steering commands, considering the vehicle’s steering ratio and wheelbase length.

 _Throttle controller_

-The controller applies PID control that consider the target linear velocity as the reference and adjust the throttle.
+The controller applies PID control that considers the target linear velocity as the reference and adjusts the throttle.

 _Braking controller_

 The controller is a simple logic controller.
-It calculate brake torque (in Nm) based on the deceleration, the vehicle's mass and the wheel radius.
+It calculates brake torque (in Nm) based on the deceleration, the vehicle's mass and the wheel radius.
 The maximum brake torque is 700 Nm, which is the demand to fully stop Carla (Udacity’s Self Driving Lincoln MKZ).

 _Low-pass filter_